 Yes.
 If you've scanned IPv6 addresses, we'll display the IPv6 address in place of the mapped IPv4 address whenever possible.
 IPv6 addresses appear in vulnerability reports and the host assets list (after the mapped IP) for example.
 You'll need to have IPv6 Scanning enabled in order to perform IPv6 scans - please contact Support or your Technical Account Manager.
 Want to get started with IPv6 scanning?
 Learn more

-We'll show a security risk score for the overall report (in the report summary) and per host (in the detailed results).
-Your scan report must: 1) be template based (Executive Report, High Severity Report, Technical Report, or another report based on a scan report template), and 2) select host based findings (instead of scan results).
+We'll show a security risk score for the overall report (in the report summary) and a score per host (in the detailed results).

-The score for the overall report is the average security risk for all hosts in the report (all hosts matching filters).
+Score for overall report - This is the average security risk for all hosts in the report (all hosts matching filters).
 This is calculated as the sum of all security risk scores for all hosts in the report divided by the number of hosts.
-The score for each host is the average severity level detected (the default) or the highest severity level detected - all vulnerabilities and potential vulnerabilities are counted in the calculation.
-Managers can configure the calculation method for the subscription by going to Reports > Setup > Security Risk.
-(Are you an Express Lite user?
-If yes the average severity level is always used.)

 This formula is used for calculating the average security risk for the entire report.